Google Native Client: PPAPI in Firefox

 Firefox developers stated in 2014 that they would not support Pepper, as there were no full specification of the API beyond its implementation in Chrome, which itself was designed for use with Blink layout engine only, and had private APIs specific to the Flash Player plugin which were not documented.
 In October 2016, Mozilla announced that it had re-considered and was exploring whether to incorporate the Pepper API and PDFium in future releases of Firefox, however no such steps were taken.
 In July 2017, Adobe deprecated Flash and announced its end-of-life in the end of 2020.
 By January 2021, Adobe Flash Player, Google Chrome, Firefox, Safari, and Windows received updates disabling or entirely removing Flash.

 Applications

-One website used NaCL on the server to let users experiment with the Go programming language from their browsers.
+One website used NaCl on the server to let users experiment with the Go programming language from their browsers.

-Usage outside of web browsers
+Usage in Smart TVs

+Tizen has supported NaCl in Smart TV applications from 2013 to products released until 2021 (included), with development integration in Tizen Studio.
+The Samsung Studio website describes various usages like creating 3D games using OpenGL ES 2.0, perform sound-mixing with sample-level audio control, using advanced video codecs, implementing multicast streaming over UDP or simply leveraging computational power.

+Usage in game engines

 The open-source Unvanquished game makes use of Native Client in the Dæmon game engine in replacement of the Q3VM (Quake III virtual machine).
 In such game engine, the Native Client sandbox is used to safely run arbitrary game code (mods) downloaded from game servers.
 Using the Native Client technology makes possible for gameplay developers to use the C++ language for games running in the virtual machine, to use C++ libraries, to share code between the game and the engine and to get better performance than with the Q3VM.